seascape-models/seascape_collaboration/README.md

 # General framework for collaboration in the seascape models lab

-Max Campbell, Chris Brown, Christina Buelow
+Max D Campbell, Chris Brown, Christina Buelow

 A big thankyou to other lab members for feedback and ideas.